Hypercubed/f-flat-minor/README.md

 *Booleans* - There is not a boolean type in f-flat-minor.
 Instead, `0` is interpreted as false and all other values are truthy.

 *Words* - When a token is encountered that is not a number, the operation is called with the stack as its arguments.
-Words can use any non-whitespace character but note the special definitions for words starting with `'`, `&`, or `.` and ending with `:` below.
+Words can use any non-whitespace character but note the special definitions for words starting with `'`, `[`, or `.` and ending with `:` below.

-*Pointers* - When a word is encountered that starts with an `&` symbol the operation is not called but instead the numeric value of the operation is pushed to the stack.
-For example `&+ eval` is the same `43 eval` which is the same as as calling `+` directly.
+*Pointers* - When a word is encountered that starts with an `[` symbol the operation is not called but instead the numeric value of the operation is pushed to the stack.
+For example `[+] eval` is the same `43 eval` which is the same as as calling `+` directly.
 If a token is encountered that is not a known word or a definition a new *pointer* is pushed to the stack.
 If the executer attempts to evaluate a pointer that is not a valid operation the executer will throw an error.

 *Definitions* - The words `:` and `;` indicate a definition.
 When a word is encountered that ends with a `:` symbol the operation is not called but instead starts a new definition.
 The definition is terminated by `;` and the definition is removed from the stack (or queue depending on specific implementation).
 The starting word (text before `:`) is the key for the new definition.
 Definitions can be recursive but cannot be nested.
 Definitions cannot be mutated or overridden.

+> Note: `word: a b c ;` is sugar for `[word] : a b c ;`

 *Quotes* - The words `[` and `]` indicate a quote.
-When the word `[` is encountered words between the brackets are not executed but instead pushed to the stack.
+When the word `[` is encountered, words between the brackets are not executed but instead pushed to the stack.
 When the word `]` is encountered the words between the brackets are popped off the stack and stored as an unnamed word and it's pointer is pushed to the stack.
 This is very similar to a definition expect a pointer is left on the stack.
 Unlike a definition, a quote can be nested.
 Notice that white space inside the quotes are required.

+> Note: `[ word ]` and `[word]` behave similarly.
+However, `[ word ]` is a quote and `[word]` is a pointer.  `[ word ]` adds an extra user definition.
+An optimized compiler can convert `[ word ]` to `[word]`.

 *Strings* - When the compiler/interpreter encounters a string (a sequence of non-white space characters starting with single quote `'`) it will push the string's characters onto the data stack (trailing quote, if present is ignored).
 The characters are pushed in reverse order.
 This is because the string is printed in order from the bottom of the stack.
 Since the parsing of f-flat-minor is done by splitting on all whitespace, the string cannot have whitespace but can include escape sequences such as `\s`, `\n` for space and newline respectively.